ashcaz/learning-journal/CSS-notes.md

 **Background Color**

 -To change the background color use the property background-color in your declaration.
-Same rules apply as forground color for your value selection.
+Same rules apply as foreground color for your value selection.

 **Understanding Color**

 - RGB values: values for red, green, and blue are expressed as numbers between 0 and 255. rgb(102[red], 205[green], 170[blue])
 - Hex Codes: hex values represent values for red, green, and blue in hexadecimal code.
 - Color Names: colors represented by printed name.
 Very limited in number
-- Saturation: referts to the amount of gray in a color
+- Saturation: refers to the amount of gray in a color
 - Brightness: refers to how much black is in a color.
 Max brightness - no black in color

 **Opacity**